RCubed18/purple-air-analysis/README.md

 # purple-air-analysis
 A Quest project.

 The purpose of this project was to determine microclimates around the Bay Area during major pollution events by analyzing air pollution data from 8/1/20 to 9/30/20.
-However, the programs and data sets created as a result of this project have greater utility.
+However, the programs and data sets created as a result of this project have other utilities.

 # Things in this repo:
 1. csvingest.py